UK challenger banks: who’s who (and what’s their tech)

 Transition Town Brixton’s New Economy Group wants to create a “community of community investors” and is looking to inspiration from Community Savings Bank Association (CSBA), another new challenger in the UK (see the entry below).

 Bank of Lambeth intends to be part of CSBA and it would like “the first branch to be in Brixton”.
-Discussions with CSBA are underway.
+Discussions with CSBA started in 2017.

 According to the CSBA, the bank is a “group of activists” who do not plan to form a company to seek a banking licence.
 (If it’s part of CSBA, it doesn’t need a licence.)